ApostolisC/AI-Scamming-Simulation/CONTRIBUTING.md

-# Contributing to AI Scammer Simulation
+# Contributing to ScamSimAI

-Thank you for your interest in contributing to the AI Scammer Simulation project!
+Thank you for your interest in contributing to the ScamSimAI project!
 This guide will help you get started with contributing to our codebase.

 ## 🎯 Project Vision